kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 For Beta and GA, add links to added tests together with links to k8s-triage for those tests: https://storage.googleapis.com/k8s-triage/index.html -->
-In the first alpha phrase, the integration tests are expected to be added for:
+In the first alpha phase, the integration tests are expected to be added for:
 - The behavior with feature gate and API turned on/off and mix match
 - The happy path with everything configured and validation proceeded successfully
 - Validation with different enforcement policies